ldallen/vertx-nubes/docs/WebSockets.md

 ```

-It works just like with Vertx-Web, your clients can now only send messages at "chat.to.server" address, and listen at "chat.to.client".
+It works just like with Vertx-Web, your clients can now only send messages at `chat.to.server` address, and listen at `chat.to.client`.

 Nubes also supports regex for those permitted options :